BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 is mangling, damaging or otherwise manipulating values in the ELF header such that the tool parsing the header does so incorrectly, perhaps even causing the tool to fail or crash.
 Common techniques include overlapping the program header(s) with the ELF header and writing garbage values to ELF header fields that are not read by the kernel when loading the binary into memory.
-In addition to some programs designed for criminal purposes (e.g. mumblehard), a few code-golf- and proof-of-concept-type programs have been created that employ these techniques.
+In addition to some programs designed for criminal purposes (e.g. the "mumblehard" family of malware programs), a few code-golf- and proof-of-concept-type programs have been created that employ these techniques.
 Examples of such programs include
 Brian Raiter's "teensy" files and @netspooky's "golfclub" programs.
 In this post, it will be demonstrated how emulation can be used to easily trace the execution of these types of binaries.